Louise Michel: Political theory

 Michel once joked, "We love to have agents provocateurs in the party, because they always propose the most revolutionary motions."
 Michel's political ideas evolved throughout her life.
 Once a teacher with progressive ideals, her activism saw her embrace revolutionary socialism, but the experience of a failed revolution turned her into a radical anarchist.
 Her political theory progressed from peaceful reform to violent revolution, because she came to believe that contemporary society had to be completely destroyed for a new egalitarian era to emerge.
 The many years she spent in prison and in the French penal colony New Caledonia were central to her change of heart.

 Michel's political theory had its roots in the aftermath of the French Revolution, which was followed by a series of monarchies.
 Two prevailing theories emerged.
 There were those who believed that the Reign of Terror that followed the revolution was proof that democracy was flawed.
 The ruling elites of the post-revolutionary monarchies believed that for the economy to succeed, it was necessary to control the labour market, wages and working conditions.
 Thus few labour reforms were enacted.
 On the other hand, French romanticism reinterpreted the French Revolution as the tangible spirit of the French people.
 In the 1840s romanticism in France became politicised, because it became accepted that individual happiness could not be achieved in isolation.
 Romantics became preoccupied with social progress and reform.
 Writers embarked on a quest to realistically portray the lives of the working poor.
-Victor Hugo and Emile Zola emerged as key writers and political activists.
+Victor Hugo and Émile Zola emerged as key writers and political activists.

 Shortly after Michel was born in 1830 a short-lived revolt resulted in a constitutional monarchy being established.
 Louis Philippe I encouraged commercial interests and the enrichment of the upper-middle class through colonization and penal transportation, but at the same time practiced laissez-faire when the socio-economic plight of the working class was concerned.
 Michel first made a name for herself by publicly defending the poor and working-class women.
 In the 1860s she was noted as political activist for vehemently opposing the policies of Emperor Napoleon III.
 Michel signed a number of her published political writings with Enjolras, the name of the revolutionary in Hugo's Les Misérables.

 In 1865 she provocatively wrote a new Marseillaise, the call to arms during the French Revolution.
 In her Marseillaise, Michel called for a mass uprising of the people to defend the republic, arguing that martyrdom was preferable to defeat.
 This sentiment would be echoed in her subsequently published poetry, plays and novels.
 But unlike her contemporaries, Michel repeatedly lamented the violent treatment of children and the gory abuse of animals.
 Michel's political characters fought for justice, while the children and animals in her fictional works were too weak, sick and starved to resist or survive.